 After you publish applications using Azure Active Directory Application Proxy, they appear in the Applications list in Azure AD, and you can manage them there.

-If you disable Application Proxy services after you have published applications, they are no longer accessible from outside your private network.
-This does not delete the applications.
+If you disable Application Proxy services after you have published applications, the applications are no longer accessible from outside your private network.
+Your users can still access the applications on-premises as usual.

 To view an application and make sure that it is accessible, double-click the name of the application.
 If the Application Proxy service is disabled and the application is not available, a warning message appears at the top of the screen.